simonmittag/p0d/README.md

         maximum amount of parallel TCP connections used (default 1) -d int
         time in seconds to run p0d (default 10)
-  -t int
+  -h string
+        http version to use.
+Values are 1.1 and 2 (which works only with TLS URLs).
+Defaults to 1.1 -t int
         amount of parallel execution threads (default 1) -u string